 The first time the term Blitzkrieg was used (translated from the German language as "lightning war") was in 1935 in the context of the German military publication Deutsche Wehr, however, it was in the first battles of the Second World War when Blitzkrieg was put into practice.

 The Blitzkrieg is the definition of a short but furious and devastating attack on the enemy through the use of a strategy based on speed and surprise.
-To achieve the success of the Blitzkrieg, the German army used an infantry attack combined with aerial bombing that left the enemy unable to respond.
+To achieve the success of the Blitzkrieg, the German army used an infantry attack combined with an aerial bombing that left the enemy unable to respond.

 The Second World War episode is history but not war tactics, which have been modernized and developed according to the times in which we live.
 That's how the Cyber Blitzkrieg was born.

 What is Cyber Blitzkrieg